MRobi1/jailman/docs/CONTRIBUTING.md

 #### Variable style

 Here at JailMan we use a consistant style for variables.
-We also automated the process of loading the variables from the config file into your blueprint, therefore you need to list all variables and required variables into the config.yml file in your blueprint folder.
+We also automated the process of loading the variables from the config file into your plugin, therefore you need to list all variables and required variables into the config.yml file in your plugin folder.

-The following variables do not need to be included in your blueprint config.yml, because they are always loaded:
+The following variables do not need to be included in your plugin config.yml, because they are always loaded:

 ip4_addr
 host_name
 gateway

-The style requirements for your blueprint variables are as follows:
+The style requirements for your plugin variables are as follows:
 Simple variables: clear names, no references to other jails. (ex. `admin_token` ) Referencing another jail: prefix `link_`  suffix a clear description of the jail you are linking.
-Preferably a blueprint name. (ex. `link_mariadb` )
+Preferably a plugin name. (ex. `link_mariadb` )
-For referencing settings for specific applications or other blueprints: prefix: `$blueprintname_` or `$application_` where $blueprint and $application are the names of the blueprint/application the value is used for. (ex. `mariadb_database`)
+For referencing settings for specific applications or other plugins: prefix: `$pluginname_` or `$application_` where $plugin and $application are the names of the plugin/application the value is used for. (ex. `mariadb_database`)

 ### Review Guidelines